Requests a Same Day Telephone Consultation!

-If you are a tenant in Los Angeles County and you would like Ms. Marsh to prepare an Answer to an Eviction (unlawful detainer) filed against you, the fee is just $349.
-Call to 818-849-5206 for an appointment.
+If you are a tenant in Los Angeles County and you would like Ms. Marsh to prepare an Answer to an Eviction (unlawful detainer) filed against you, the fee is just $399.
+Just call to 818-849-5206 so Ms. Marsh can conduct a conflicts check and to make an appointment.

-If you are a landlord in Los Angeles County and would like Ms. Marsh to prepare a 3 Day Notice to pay Rent or Quit ($139 residential), or a 3 Day Notice to Cure ($250+), or an Eviction Complaint for just $499, please call Ms. Marsh at 818-849-5206.
+If you are a landlord in Los Angeles County, Ms. Marsh will prepare a Residential 3 Day Notice to pay Rent or Quit for just $199 (residential), a 3 Day Notice to Cure ($250+), or a Residential Eviction Complaint for just $499.
+For faster service, you can click the link and complete her intake sheet, or you call Ms. Marsh at 818-849-5206 and she will try to return your call by the end of the business day.

 The Eviction Process in Los Angeles County, California.